Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Lake Garda

-The northern shore of Lake Garda is a near-paradise destination we can consider.
+The northern shore of Lake Garda is a destination that can only be described as near-paradise.

-It has a beach, spectacular views, scenic hikes, picturesque landmarks, and romantic restaurants.
-Because of these, a visit to Lake Garda can technically be the ultimate thing to do from Trento.
+Complete with a beach, spectacular views, scenic hikes, picturesque landmarks, and romantic restaurants, it’s no wonder that a visit to Lake Garda is the ultimate thing to do from Trento.
+If you’re planning a trip, don’t forget to pack your swimsuits!

-From the Instagrammable docks to the cute little ducks, there will always be something to capture with your lens in every direction.
+From the Instagrammable docks to the adorable ducks, there’s always something to capture with your lens in every direction, especially on sunny days.

-There are two towns on the northernmost shore of Lake Garda.
-They are Riva del Garda and Nago–Torbole.
-If you’ve made it already to Arco Castle, you’re now just 15 to 20 minutes away from these towns:
+On the northernmost shore, you’ll find two charming towns: Riva del Garda and Nago-Torbole.
+If you’ve already made it to Arco Castle, these towns are just a quick 15 to 20 minute drive away.

 • Bus #B863 – Arco to Riva del Garda